dx4iot/dx4iot/README.md

 <p align=center>With a keen interest in cybersecurity, I actively engage in bug bounty programs and ethical hacking, ensuring that I stay at the forefront of digital security.
 My knowledge spans across areas such as networking, cryptography, and more, allowing me to provide comprehensive insights into the dynamic field of cybersecurity.</p>

-<p align=center>When not immersed in the world of code, I pursue another passion as a Stock Photographer.
-Capturing moments through my lens is not just a hobby but a creative outlet that adds a unique dimension to my professional journey.</p>

 <p align=center>Additionally, I dabble in trading during my free time, exploring the intricacies of financial markets.
 This multifaceted approach to my career reflects my commitment to continuous learning and embracing diverse interests.</p>

-<p align=center>Let's connect!
-Whether you're a fellow enthusiast in programming, cybersecurity, photography, or trading, I'm always open to engaging with like-minded individuals.
-Feel free to reach out, and let's embark on this journey of knowledge and creativity together!</p>

 ## 🔧 Technologies & Tools